Graduate Certificates

 Email: Health.Sciences@siu.edu

 The graduate (post-baccalaureate) Certificate in Sustainability enables students to expand their knowledge and understanding of the long-term sustainable use of the earth’s resources, including water, land use and food systems, climate change, urban sustainability, and “green” energy.
 This certificate helps prepare students for an expanding job market in environmental sustainability.
-Students must be admitted to an SIU graduate program or the SIU non-declared graduate program and must maintain a 3.0 GPA in the certification courses.
+Students must be admitted to an SIUC graduate program or the SIUC non-declared graduate program and must maintain a 3.0 GPA in the certification courses.
 The program requires students to complete 18 credit hours of graduate level coursework, as follows:

 For more information, contact: